Articles, chapters, reviews, creative works, resources and commissioned reports.

 Bardekjian, A. (2007).
 The beauty of tall tree tales.
 Canadian Trees 3(2): 12.

 Bardekjian, A. (2007).
 The need for sustainable forests in Armenia: The lengths a non-profit organization is going to mitigate the effects of deforestation.
 Canadian Trees 4(1): 28-29.

 Bardekjian, A. (2006).
 Urban trees and public health.
 Canadian Trees 3(1): 5.

 Bardekjian, A. (2006).
 Greening our schoolgrounds.
 Canadian Trees 2(1): 30-31.

-Partners in action: A shade policy for the City of Toronto.
+Bardekjian, A. (Writer, Director).
 (2014).
-Documentary Film.
-Commissioned by City of Toronto, Healthy Public Policy Directorate, Toronto Public Health.
-Director, Writer and Project Manager.
-Bardekjian, A. Winner of the 2014 Canadian Dermatology Association Public Education Award.
+Partners in Action: A Shade Policy for the City of Toronto [Documentary].
+Canada: City of Toronto, Healthy Public Policy Directorate, Toronto Public Health, Toronto Cancer Prevention Coalition, Shade Policy Committee.
+Winner of the 2014 Canadian Dermatology Association Public Education Award.

 Tree Canada: A visual history.
 (2012).
 Celebrating Tree Canada’s 20-year legacy in photographs.
 Comp.
 Bardekjian, A. Apple Inc.

 Ruhrgebeit, Germany: European Capital of Culture 2010.
 (2011).
 Ruhr Study Tour 2010: Canadian Centres for German and European Studies, York University and Université de Montréal.
 Photography by Bardekjian, A., and Rodrigues, R. Apple Inc.

 Bardekjian, A. (2010).
 Cerebral celibacy.
 [Online] Antipode: A Radical Journal for Geographers.